How to support the great self-healing powers of your body in 6 steps

 The holistic healer Ann Wigmore has said: “The food you eat can be either the safest and most powerful form of medicine or the slowest form of poison.”

 To my mind, it depends on many factors which foods are medicine and which are poison for someone.
 Among these factors: genes, blood type and lifestyle.
-But on the basis of what I have learned, I have come to believe that some foods are poison to some degree for everyone.
-These are dairy, refined sugar and gluten.
-I believe that the same applies to more than minimal alcohol and coffee.
-Fortunately, there are lots of delicious foods and drinks that can support healing.
+But on the basis of what I have read, heard and experienced, I know that dairy, gluten, refined sugar and coffee work as poison for me.
+Fortunately, there are lots of delicious foods and drinks that are medicine for me.
 You can put together a medicinal diet with the help of your own findings, blood tests, nutritionists, guidelines of Eastern medicine and medical intuitives.
 Those are practitioners of alternative medicine who use intuition to give their patients health advice.

 3) Compose a package of wellness treatments